-A single person lives alone and has a severe mental impairment.
+A single person lives alone and is living with an intellectual disability.
 The property will be exempt and there will be no council tax to pay.

 A couple are co-owners or joint tenants.
-One is severely mentally impaired and one is not.
+One is living with an intellectual disability and one is not.
 The person with the severe mental impairment will not be counted as a resident when working out the Council Tax bill and they will receive a 25% discount.

 An adult lives with their mother.
-The mother is severely mentally impaired and the adult is not.
+The mother is living with an intellectual disability and the adult is not.
 The mother will be disregarded as severely mentally impaired and the Council Tax bill reduced by 25%.
 The adult provides at least 35 hours per week care for their mother and a further 25% reduction may be applicable due to these circumstances.
 See Discounts for Carers and Care Workers for more information.

 Two adult brothers live together.
-Both have a severe mental impairment.
+Both are living with an intellectual disability.
 They are co-owners or joint tenants.
 The property will be exempt and there will be no council tax bill.